Truck carrying 100 monkeys crashes in Pennsylvania, escapees now accounted for - NewsBreak

 Truck carrying 100 monkeys crashes in Pennsylvania, escapees now accounted for

-VALLEY TOWNSHIP, Penn.
-(WBRE/WYOU) — Several monkeys scampered away from a crash scene Friday night in Pennsylvania, leading to a difficult search.
-As of Saturday night, the search has finally come to an end.

 A monkey climbing a tree along a Pennsylvania highway is just about the last thing you’d expect to see especially in winter.
-But that’s exactly what happened in a wooded area near Danville where Route 54 meets Interstate 80 about 130 miles northeast of Philadelphia.St.
-Pete police officer rescues monkey, dog in the same day
+But that’s exactly what happened in a wooded area near Danville where Route 54 meets Interstate 80 about 130 miles northeast of Philadelphia.Wildfire along California coast grows to 1,500 acres, prompts mandatory evacuations

 The monkeys were in crates inside an enclosed trailer when Pennsylvania State Police say the truck driver turned in front of an oncoming dump truck.